-As previously noted in this document, Rhode Island legislation (RIGL§ 16.22.32) requires that LEAs adopt high quality curriculum materials in English language arts, mathematics, and science and technology, primarily using curriculum reviews by EdReports.
-Although this law does not currently name world languages and EdReports does not review world language curricula, it is expected that LEAs adopt high quality curriculum for all the core subjects.
-Due to the variety and breadth of materials needed for multiple languages at multiple levels of proficiency for students at various grade levels within world language education, rather than provide a list of reviewed and approved materials, RIDE has developed a list of major considerations LEAs should take into account when selecting curriculum materials for world language courses (refer to Table 10).
+As previously noted in this document, while Rhode Island legislation (RIGL§ 16.22.32) referring to HQCM is specific to English language arts, mathematics, and science, RIDE recommends that

+LEAs adopt high-quality curriculum materials for all core subjects.
+Due to the variety and breadth of materials needed for multiple languages at multiple levels of proficiency for students at various grade levels within world language education, rather than provide a list of reviewed and approved materials, RIDE has developed a list of major considerations LEAs should take into account when selecting curriculum materials for their world language courses (Table 10).